asfopoo/habe/README.md

 ### A better way for hobbiysts and enthusiasts to find interesting, valuable, and relevant content.
 ---

-#### The purpose of this application is a social media sharing website to connect people with ideas, to, how-to videos they may be interested in.
+#### The purpose of this application is a social media sharing website to connect people with ideas, to how-to videos they may be interested in.
 This is the front end of the project written in react and making use of the material-ui library for a cleaner look

 ### Installation Instructions
 - If you don't already have it, download node.